griffey13/PathFinding/README.md

 Output of the Algorithm
 ------------
 * A list of positions for the battle unit to travel from its starting position to the target position.
-* An ASCII representation of the traveled path in the grid from its starting positon to the target position.
+* An ASCII representation of the traveled path in the grid from its starting position to the target position.

 Constraints of the Algorithm
 ------------